Your horse’s passing – how to create an end-of-life plan for your horse.

-There is a lot to consider as your horse approaches death, and know that your plan may not go as you hope.
-Knowing what you want, and don’t want, for your horse can help guide you through a difficult financial and emotional time.
+As your horse approaches death, there is a lot to consider, and know that your plan may not go as you hope.
+Knowing what you want, and don’t want, for your horse can help guide you through a difficult financial and emotional time as you create an end of life plan for your partner.

 - Horses are masters of throwing us for a loop, and life-threatening conditions and injuries can occur to any horse at any age.
 You may have a five-year-old now, but he could still need surgery or develop an illness.

-- Don’t wait until you are faced with horrible choices to make involving time, risk, recovery, limitations, and other options.
+- Don’t wait until you face horrible choices involving time, risk, recovery, limitations, and other options.

-- I know this is a sad and difficult topic to discuss, but as our horse’s lives come to an end, the process can be made less stressful if you have made some choices and plans beforehand.
+- I know this is a sad and difficult topic to discuss, but as our horses’ lives end, the process can be less stressful if you have made some choices and plans beforehand.
 Knowing your options now and how much they cost will only help you in the future.

 Alleviate some stress about your horse’s death with insurance.